terrygreen0606/imdb/README.md

 This is the root api link for this app deployed.

+## Unit Testing

+Added unit testing for movies api only for demonstration purpose.
+Can add more if you want.

 ## P.S

 Didn't make the id field AUTO_INCREMENT, because the csv files already have id field, and those values need to be imported, rather than auto-generation incrementing.